What is the Fat Free Mass Index?

 The Fat Free Mass Index or FFMI for short, was designed as an alternative measurement to Body Mass Index (BMI) that actually accounts for muscle mass.
 This makes it more useful for bodybuilders and athletes, as these groups of people are often classes as overweight or obese by traditional BMI scales, despite having obviously low bodyfat levels.

-Use our FFMI calculator below to quickly calculator your FFMI.
+Use our FFMI calculator above to quickly calculator your FFMI.
 You’ll need your weight, height and approximate body fat percentage.

 The Fat Free Mass Index (or FFMI) is quite a popular term in the health and fitness world, especially for bodybuilders and physique athletes.
 The problem is that it’s actually pretty poorly understood, and often used inappropriately.
 This article is designed to properly explain what the Fat Free Mass Index is, how to calculate it, as well as look at its pros and cons, and discuss how it relates to steroid discussions.